BadConfig/badconfig.github.io/_posts/2025-02-04-indexer1-how-it-works.md

 - Ask about balance of address 1
 - Ask about balance of address 2
-- Repeat for all existing addresses, which is a 20 byte number (2^160, it's approvimately a number with 50 digits)
+- Repeat for all existing addresses, which is a 20 byte number (2^160, it's approximately a number with 50 digits)

 <div class="img-wrap">
     <img src="/assets/img/2025-02/retreive-balances.png" width="400" />